Type: Motor yacht

 The boat was bought from the Sea Scouts and used as a live aboard boat on the Lower Thames by the Coltman family who made the purchase from Tough's Boatyard.
 One of the family recently came to see her at a Veterans Cruise no doubt bringing back memories of their time with the boat from 1961-1969.
 They tried to reregister her as Lady Gay, but the name was taken and had to use the name Mehatis which stuck with her until the late 1990s.

-During the ensuing years she cruised extensively on the waterways of France, Holland and Luxembourg.
-She has regained her original name of Lady Gay and is kept on the Middle Thames.
-She has had considerable work done to her since the current owners acquired her by Michael Dennett, the renowned Thames boat builder, to keep her in tip top condition.
+She has regained her original name of Lady Gay and is kept on the non-tidal Thames.
+She has had considerable work done to her since the current owners acquired her including re-engined with twin Nanni diesels and the addition of an outside helm position.
 But her original hull and keel are in very good condition as a result of having been somewhat over engineered for her size when she was built, and this means that she is well placed to last another 70 years – although it is perhaps best that she is not pushed over any more sea walls!

 I was a member of the 1st Carshalton Sea Scouts in the 1950s and can confirm that the boat was the property of the Sea Scouts, Mr. F.W.
 Clerke was the Scoutmaster and did not own it.
 The Sea Cadets as I remember, never had any connection, although Mr. Clerke was also involved with them as their C.O. and was Lt.
 Cdr.
 RNVR.
 We used the boat for weekend trips down the Thames between Teddington and Erith where we used to moor on the Saturday night.
 I remember vividly the nauseating smell on board of the petrol and oil vapour from the Morris Commodore Engines, the petrol /paraffin conversion was not fitted at that time, but I remember it being discussed.
 As the Lord Nelson it replaced an earlier boat the MONARCH, an originally steam powered pinnace from Dartmouth.